Unknown years of Jesus: Nicolas Notovich, 1887

 In 1887, Russian war correspondent Nicolas Notovitch claimed that while at the Hemis Monastery in Ladakh, he had learned of a document called the "Life of Saint Issa, Best of the Sons of Men" – Isa being the Arabic name of Jesus in Islam.
 Notovitch's story, with a translated text of the "Life of Saint Issa", was published in French in 1894 as La vie inconnue de Jesus Christ (Unknown Life of Jesus Christ).

 According to the scrolls, Jesus abandoned Jerusalem at the age of 13 and set out towards India, "intending to improve and perfect himself in the divine understanding and to studying the laws of the great Buddha".
 He crossed Punjab and reached Puri Jagannath where he studied the Vedas under Brahmin priests.
-He spent six years in Puri and Rajgir, near Nalanda, the ancient seat of Hindu learning.
+He spent six years in Puri and Rajgir, near Nalanda, the ancient seat of Buddhist learning.
 Then he went to the Himalayas, and spent time in Tibetan monasteries, studying Buddhism, and through Persia, returned to Jerusalem at the age of 29.

 Notovitch's writings were immediately controversial and Max Müller stated that either the monks at the monastery had deceived Notovitch (or played a joke on him), or he had fabricated the evidence.
 Müller then wrote to the monastery at Hemis and the head lama replied that there had been no Western visitor at the monastery in the past fifteen years and there were no documents related to Notovitch's story.
 J. Archibald Douglas then visited Hemis monastery and interviewed the head lama who stated that Notovitch had never been there.
 Indologist Leopold von Schroeder called Notovitch's story a "big fat lie".
 Wilhelm Schneemelcher states that Notovich's accounts were soon exposed as fabrications, and that to date no one has even had a glimpse at the manuscripts Notovitch claims to have had.